isidzukuri/lib_agregator/lib/web_crawler/readme.md

 ```ruby
 WebCrawler::Parser.new(sitemap_obj, data_miner_obj).call
 ```
-Will return data set.
+Returns data set.
 Also data will be saved to the file in tmp folder.

 Data miner obj should respond to `:call` and return hash